Information & Library Science

 Bloomington, IN 47405-3907

-Reference Letters need to be from professors or employers who are familiar with your abilities and can estimate how well you would do in a rigorous graduate program.
-Three reference letters are needed.
-Letters from professors who are familiar with your academic skills are preferred.
-Letters from employers and professionals who are familiar with your abilities and work habits are also acceptable.
-We will take letters in any format, as long as contact information is included.
-Letters may be submitted by recommenders using the online application system.
-Letters on letterhead or letters that are sealed (with a signature over the seal) are also acceptable.
+Letters of Reference need to be from professors or employers who are familiar with your abilities and can estimate how well you would do in a rigorous graduate program in this field.
+We will accept letters in any format, as long as contact information is included.3.
+Resume/CV

 - if your undergraduate GPA was below 3.0